SJ0769/Obsidian-Notes-SJ/content/Logic/Proof Theory.md

 **Syntactic Consequence:** $\Gamma\vdash \varphi$ asserts that "$\varphi$ is provable from the set of assertions (axioms) $\Gamma$."
 Syntactic consequences of $\Gamma$ are also called theorems of $\Gamma$.

 **Semantic Consequence:** $\Gamma\models \varphi$ asserts that "$\varphi$ is true in all models of the set of assertions $\Gamma$"
+	The semantic relation '$\models$' deals w/ models and what is true w/in those models (i.e., $\Gamma\models\phi$ is $\phi$ correspond to the models where  holds).
+Thus, the semantic relation is based off of and w/ respect to models.

 This can also be extended for individual sentences (i.e., let $\Gamma$ be a singleton set containing a single sentence).